am-vishal/responsive-image-gallery/README.md

 # responsive-image-gallery
-created by HTML & Pure CSS (Flexbox, @media query) no copyright issue feel free to use it.
+created by HTML & Pure CSS (Flexbox, @media query) some image will randomly changes when page will reload.
+*no copyright issue feel free to use it.*